Y-Xiang-hub/A-Copyright-Protection-Method-in-Big-Data-Trade/README.md

         author = {Yuexin Xiang and Wei Ren and Tiantian Li and Xianghan Zheng and Tianqing Zhu and Kim-Kwang Raymond Choo}, }

-To further understand how our code works, you can see the Direction.pdf.
-If you have any questions please email me at yuexin.xiang@cug.edu.cn, I will reply when I am free.
+To further understand how our code works, you can see the Directions.pdf.
+If you have any questions please email me at yuexin.xiang@cug.edu.cn.